UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_01.md

 Notes: The dataframe `cereal2` shows our untidy data from the previous slide.
-We could either groupby nutrition value or filter on `calories` first before getting our results to calculate the mean but if we had tidy data we could have calculated the mean directly from the `calories` column.
+We could either groupby nutrition value or filter on `calories` first before getting our results to calculate the mean, but if we had tidy data, we could have calculated the mean directly from the `calories` column.

 ---